rashaev/meeting_bot/README.md

 # meeting_bot
 Telegram  Bot @book_room_bot

 This telegram bot allows you to book meeting rooms.
-In order to book, you need to specify the room, date, time and duration for which you want to book a room.
+In order to book a room, you need to specify the room, date, time and duration for which you want to book a room.

 # Supported  commands